Nor'easter Horns In On March Madness And The Last Days Of Winter

 Tracking service FlightAware.com reports more than 1,500 flights on Monday were canceled and more than 4,600 on Tuesday.

 State officials are warning drivers to stay home if possible — and if they do go out, to exercise caution.
-Also a reminder: turn on headlights and to brush snow off vehicles' back windows and roofs.
+Also a reminder: turn on headlights and brush snow off vehicles' back windows and roofs.

 Connecticut Gov. Dannel Malloy issued a travel ban starting at 5 a.m.
 Tuesday.
-State roads will be closed except for those whose services are absolutely essential for emergency purposes," Malloy said.
+State roads will be closed except for those whose services are absolutely essential for emergency purposes, Malloy said.
 The ban is in effect until further notice.

 In Chicago, 34 cars were involved in two crashes on the Kennedy Expressway on the city's North Side.
 Express lanes were closed for hours.